Package aliases

 Let's break down the alias command a bit.

-• The second argument 4.17.21 is the version we want to alias.
+4.17.21is the version we want to alias. - The third argument

 The --server argument lets you run the login and alias commands without having eik.json in the current directory.

-Now you should be able to go to https://eik.store.com/npm/lodash/v4/index.js, and your browser should be redirected to the version you aliased.
+Now you can go to https://eik.store.com/npm/lodash/v4/index.js in a browser, and you should be redirected to the version you aliased.

 Updating an alias